 Therefore we’re calling on Port Coquitlam City Council to model the visionary leadership we need to attain deep and swift emissions reductions over the coming decades, by:

 1) Passing a formal resolution to adopt the latest IPCC recommended greenhouse gas reduction targets of 45% below 2010 levels by 2030, 65% by 2040 and 100% by 2050 for all community-wide emissions.

 2) Establishing a meaningful set of interim targets and ensure that these targets are incorporated into all forthcoming municipal planning documents, including Community Energy and Emissions Plans (CEEPs) and Official Community Plans (OCPs.)

 3) Directing city staff to draft a plan for annual transparent measuring and reporting on the municipality’s community emissions beginning no later than 2020, including a proposal for how these activities will be funded.

 We know political will can be influenced by public support.
 That’s why we’re taking action, and we need you.
-We will be turning up to every Port Coquitlam council meeting on the second and fourth Tuesday of every month, writing letters to council and need regular volunteers to help win this campaign.
 Will you join us?

 Groups that endorse our Port Coquitlam climate targets campaign